 This probably works through several ways, stretching the pliable hyaline cartilage on the sternal ends of the ribs, improving thoracic spine mobility, expanding the diaphragm, shifting the structure through the effect of the intercostals and other core muscles, and likely having a minor effect on the bones themselves.

-This pairing seemed so effective that it generated backlash.
+This pairing was so effective that it generated backlash.
 Steve Reeves, Vince Gironda, and Steve Davis all ended up suggesting against the deep breathing practice on squats.
-They did continue to support pull-overs however, except Vince.
+They did continue to support pull-overs however, though not Vince.

 They argued that the combination overdeveloped the ribcage so that the chest could no longer compensate to balance the physique.
 It also reduced apparent shoulder width.
 Steve Reeves further mentions that he felt it made someone look fat in a suit.